scheidelg/ghpa/README.md

  - Enabling/disabling a password filter to only accept passwords that match the format of a GitHub personal access token string.

-   Enabling this option encourages use of GitHub personal access tokens for authentication - and discourage the use of a user's regular GitHub password.
+   Enabling this option encourages use of GitHub personal access tokens<sup>[\[1\]](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)</sup> for authentication - and discourage the use of a user's regular GitHub password.
 This reduces the exposure of GitHub user passwords.

  - Identifying whether content loaded from the private repository should replace the entire web page, or just the body (i.e., inside the '\<body\>/\<body\>' tags) of the existing web page.